barchart/marketdata-api-js/docs/content/sdk/lib-marketstate.md

 ### Profile.setPriceFormatter(fractionSeparator, specialFractions, [thousandsSeparator]) :id=profilesetpriceformatter
 > Configures the logic used to format all prices using the [formatPrice](#profileformatprice) instance function.
+> Alternately, the [setPriceFormatterCustom](#profilesetpriceformattercustom) function can be used for complete control over
+> price formatting.

 **Kind**: static method of [<code>Profile</code>](#Profile)
 **Access**: public